-1. GETTING THE WRONG GROIN CUP FOR YOUR SPORT.
+1. GETTING THE RIGHT GROIN CUP FOR YOUR SPORT.

 A: They all need a groin cup designed for their particular sport.

-A: Hockey player doesn’t bend over like a baseball catcher.
-A baseball catcher does do high kicks like in karate.
+A hockey player doesn’t bend over like a baseball catcher.
+A baseball catcher doesn’t do high kicks like in karate.
 So the cup shape, design, material, and support structure are all unique, and vital for protection.
 Make sure the protective cup works best for your sport.